A A A

 Share this story facebook

-The observatory on Monday said this Lunar New Year's Eve could be the warmest on record, with temperatures expected to reach 28 degrees Celsius.
+The observatory on Monday said this Lunar New Year's Eve is the warmest on record, with temperatures surging to 28 degrees Celsius or above over many districts in the territory.

-Looking ahead, scientific officer at the observatory Wong Ka-hing said weather conditions would get slightly cooler from Tuesday.
+Looking ahead, scientific officer at the observatory Wong Ka-hing said the weather would get slightly cooler from Tuesday.

 "We expect that a fresh to strong north-east monsoon will affect the coast of southern China over the Lunar New Year holiday," he told RTHK.